Goldielockz30/Tradebotguide/Trading_Bot_Dashboard_StepbyStep.md

 ## 1. Prerequisites

-- Open VS Code: to effectively work with Python in Visual Studio Code (VS Code), you should install the Python extension
+- Open VS Code: install the Python extension to effectively work with Python in Visual Studio Code (VS Code)

 - Check if you have Python 3.9+ installed: to check that it has been installed run this in the VS Code command line